JAlcocerT/Docker/README.md

 Please feel free to fork the repository - try it out the guide for yourself and improve or add other config files.

-If you enjoy self-hosting any of the apps listed, I would show appreciation directly to their creators.
+If you enjoy self-hosting any of the apps listed, I would **show appreciation directly to their creators**.
 Please check the specific project for more details on that.

 * If any of the docker-compose files or associated tutorials was helpful and you want to show gratitude:
  * Consider leaving feedback if you found some improvement / something can be explained better